Cervical Cancer

 Three of the women we interviewed had experienced a cone biopsy as a treatment for cervical cancer.
 One woman did not need any further treatment.
 Another had a radical trachelectomy because a large cone biopsy did not remove all the cancerous cells.

-A third woman had a cone biopsy to treat her cancer but, a re-analysis of her biopsy results led her to having a Wertheims hysterectomy three months later (the uterus, ovaries, lymph nodes and upper part of the vagina are removed).
+A third woman had a cone biopsy to treat her cancer but a re-analysis of her biopsy results led her to having a Wertheims hysterectomy 3 months later (an operation where the uterus, ovaries, lymph nodes and upper part of the vagina are removed).

 After a cone biopsy most women experience some light bleeding and some mild discomfort for a short while.